 Our expertise spans entomology, population genetics, modelling and statistics, ecology, conservation, insecticide resistance management, social research, community engagement, species surveillance, scientific communication, and agricultural extension.

-Over the years our work has taken us from the Australian Alps, to the wheat belt of the Central Slopes, to the tropics of the Torres Strait and beyond.
+Our work has taken us from the Australian Alps, to the wheat belt of the Central Slopes, to the tropics of the Torres Strait and beyond.
 We’ll chase down resistant aphids, track elusive platypus, and work out what’s eating your wheat, all before breakfast.

-Through innovative research and a lot of persistence we’ve discovered new insecticide resistances, successfully trialled new methods to save critically endangered species, modelled the risk of exotic pests, and developed new species surveillance techniques, all while converting our research findings into practical real-world applications.
+Through innovative research and a lot of persistence we’ve discovered new insecticide resistances, successfully trialled new methods to save critically endangered species, modelled the risk of exotic pests, and developed new species surveillance techniques, all while converting our findings into real-world applications.

 Being a champion for the environment is at the heart of what we do.
 We lead by example and take responsibility for the impact we have.
 We show this through the projects that we work on, how we run our office, our laboratory, our field work, and even how we get to and from work.
 We have an internal working group of passionate people to drive our focus on supporting a thriving world.